MicrosoftDocs/dynamics365smb-docs/business-central/finance-automate-reminders.md

 Make your collections more effective by automating the process of creating, issuing, and sending reminders to your customers.
 Automation can significantly reduce the time you'll spend on collections, provide a better overview of the process, and give you full control over each step.

-You set up reminder automation on the **Reminder Automation** page, where you create individual automations.
+On the **Reminder Automation** page, you define the individual actions (steps) in the automations.
 You can combine the steps to the create, issue, and send reminders, or you can create separate automations for each step if that's better for your collection proccesses.

-On the **Reminder Automation** page, you define the individual actions (steps) in the automations.
-You can set filters for reminder terms for the automation as a whole, and set filters for each action in the automation.
+Automations are based on reminder terms and reminder levels.
+To learn more, go to [Set Up Reminder Terms and Levels](finance-setup-reminders.md).
+You can set filters for reminder terms for an automation as a whole, and set filters for each action in the automation.
 You can also attach outstanding invoices to emails as PDF files.

-After you set up an automation, you can start it and it'll run until you put it on hold or stop it.
-If you want to control when the automation runs, you can open the **Job Queue Entries** page and set the recurrence to daily, or every Tuesday, for example.
+Automation happens through a job queue entry.
+After you set up an automation, you can start it and it'll run until you pause it to put it on hold.
+For each automation, you specify a cadence that controls how often it runs.
+If you want to be more specific about when it runs, use the **Job queue entries** action to open the **Job Queue Entries** page and adjust the recurrence, for example to daily or a specific weekday.

 ## Automate the reminders flow